lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 rooted in a device manufacture trust anchor and the leaf certificate being on the device in question; the latter is the Attestation Key that signs the Evidence statement.

-This document specifies two ATTRIBUTE/Attribute definitions.
-The first Attribute may be used to carry a set of certificates or public keys that may be required to validate signed Evidence.
-The second Attribute carries a structure that may be used to convey Evidence.
+This document specifies a CSR Attribute (or Extension for CRMF CSRs) for carrying evidence.
+An evidence statement in an existing format can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about how to verify it.
+A set of EvidenceStatements may be grouped together along with the set of CertificateAlternatives needed to validate them to form a EvidenceBundle.
+One or more EvidenceBundles may be placed into the id-aa-evidenceStatement CSR Attribute (or CFRM Extension).

 A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence